 Finding a jute yoga mat that isn’t mixed with PER was difficult.
 But I found it, and you’re welcome!
 It’s an affordable option but isn’t organic or sustainably sourced.
 Nevertheless, it’s still eco-friendly and biodegradable.

 Wool yoga mat

-Best for Hatha Yoga, Yin yoga, Kundalini, relaxation, and meditation.
+Best for Hatha Yoga, Yin Yoga, Kundalini, relaxation, and meditation.
 Wool offers good cushioning and insulation.
 It has a long lifespan.
 Some brands offer up to 15 years of warranty.
 And for those who are sensitive to vibrations, some say that wool has the frequency of The Divine.
 Wool is a negative ion and apparently protects from EMF waves.

-I found most of the wool yoga mats companies to be based in Europe.
+I found most of the wool yoga mat companies to be based in Europe.
 This one is based in Canada and ships worldwide.
 Their mats are made from 100% Australian merino sheep’s wool fabric and backed with 100% cotton canvas to help prevent slipping.
 They are machine washable.
-They come in 2 different wool densities and 3 different sizes.
+They come in 2 different wool densities and three different sizes.
 And the best part is that they are locally made on Vancouver Island!

 Price: Between CAN$98-$336

 They are a bunch of different materials you could recycle to make a yoga mat.
 One to avoid at all costs is tires.
 But to name only one that came up in my research, I want to give a big shout to SUGAMATS.

 SugaMats took a problem, neoprene wetsuits, and crafted a solution – using them to make yoga mats.
 Not only are these made of 100% recycled material, but they can also be recycled in turn at the end of their lifecycle.
 The result?
 A beautifully crafted neoprene mat for all yoga needs.
 Another good news is they are made in the US.